 How to Think Outside the Box

 Thinking outside the box is a top skill.
 It’s the key to problem-solving and enables innovation.
-But thinking outside the box is also a rare skill because for us to reassemble ideas and find solutions, we first have first to disentangle the problem.
+But thinking outside the box is also a rare skill because for us to reassemble ideas and find solutions, we first have to disentangle the problem.

 And what is the first step to disentangling a problem?
 It’s unbiased language.